Sanglorian/orcus/Orcus Monsters - current.md

 # Monster Traits

-Monster traits are like templates, but they do not affect the overall challenge posed by the monster enough that their type or level changes.
+Monster traits are abilities that can be added to any monster.
+Adding traits does not sufficiently affect the overall challenge posed by a monster as to alter its role or level.

 **Against the Fallen**
 When an ally is killed, the creature gains a +1 power bonus to its next attack roll.